 Helping in times of need isn’t new to Medtronic.
 The company’s Mission extends beyond alleviating pain, restoring health, and extending life, but also highlights the importance of making an impact in communities where employees live and work.

 When Hurricane Maria hit in late 2017, it left a wake of destruction.
 The historic storm knocked out power throughout Puerto Rico, downed trees, and damaged homes.
-Medtronic employs approximately 5,000 people on the island and many sustained damage to their own homes.
+Medtronic employs approximately 5,000 people on the island and many sustained damages to their own homes.
 Those same employees also helped to ensure the company’s operations could quickly be restored.

 “We all felt the effects of the hurricane,” says Kamrin.
 “We saw the impact it made on our customers and employees.
 We know families were affected and that’s why we’re here.”